Bashton-Lab/ProCogGraph/README.md

 - Cognate Ligand: Represents a ligand whcih is part of an enzyme reaction, and is mapped to one or more EC numbers.

 ## Dashboard

+*NOTE: A visual bug is currently affecting the Dashboard.
+When navigating through the cognate ligand page, reports from this page will remain visible when navigating to other pages.
+This is a known issue and is being addressed with the Neodash authors see [this issue](https://github.com/neo4j-labs/neodash/issues/936).*

 The dashboard contains five key visualisation modes: PDB, Cognate Ligand, PDB Ligand, Domain and EC.
 The homepage provides summary statistics for the number of structures and ligands represented in the current version of the graph, as well as the number of cognate ligand matches for the currently specified cutoff.